 St Lawrence Church Clock

-This image shows a replacement clock dial that was installed on the outside of the West tower of St Lawrence Church in May 2019.
-The dial only has an hour hand, there isn't a minute hand.
+This is an image of a replacement clock dial that was installed on the outside of the West tower of St Lawrence Church in May 2019.
+Attached to the dial is a single hand to record the hour: the clock has never had a minute hand.

-If you think that is strange, well consider this - the clock mechanism when it was originally installed had no dial at all!
+If you think that is strange, well consider this - the clock mechanism when it was originally installed had neither a dial nor a hand!